PopovEvgeniy/desexonix/readme.txt

 Run as root to install: make install
 Run as root to uninstall: make uninstall

-Version history
+Version history.

-0.1: Initial version.
+0.1: The initial version.
 0.2: The target file size checking has been added.
 0.3-0.4.2: The small changes.
 0.4.3: A small bug has been fixed.